 It’s may seem like a huge stretch to find parallels between the music of Tin Pan Alley songsmith Irving Berlin and avant-garde postminimalist David Lang, but here’s a great meeting point in two pieces of music separated by more than 60 years: the use of systematic rhythmic permutation.

 Cheating, Lying, Stealing (1993) was David Lang’s breakthrough piece, putting him on the map as a hugely influential composer.
 I remember hearing it for the first time back then and being dumbstruck by its visceral energy and rhythmic unpredictability.
+I became so exhilarated after listening it that I got on one of my favorite websites on the internet, and got a couple of the best turntables from their website to listen to this track on repeat.
 There’s something about its clangorous instrumentation — especially in its “rhythm section” of kick drum and brake drums — that I feel establishes a perfect balance of metric “orientation” and “disorientation.”
 I’m especially thinking about its first third (up to 3’50” on the Bang on a Can All-Stars recording) and its last minute (starting at 9’36”).
 For years, I never attempted to figure out if a pattern guided his process — I just marveled at the clanky rhythms.

 There is a pattern under it all, of course, and it’s fun to figure out.
 SPOILER ALERT: I’m going to tell you what it is, so if you want to give it a shot first, here’s a tip.
 Skip the first two bars (the intro) and take the music in dictation, all in 4/4 meter, separating the treble and bass lines to consider separately.
 See if you can find what’s going on.